-The Board endorses draft country programme Cameroon 10530.0 (WFP/EB.A/2007/8/4), for which the food requirement is 17,765 mt at a cost of US\$11.9 million for all direct operational costs.
-It authorizes the Secretariat to formulate a country programme taking account of the observations of members of the Board.
+The Board approves on a no-objection basis country programme Cameroon 10530.0 (WFP/EB.2/2007/8/4), for which the food requirement is 17,765 mt at a cost of US\$11.9 million covering all basic direct operational costs.

 ^{} This is a draft decision.
-For the final decision adopted by the Board, please refer to the Decisions and Recommendations document (document WFP/EB.A/2007/15) issued at the end of the session.
+For the final decision adopted by the Board, please refer to the Decisions and Recommendations document issued at the end of the session.